rust-lang/rust-forge/src/libs/maintaining-std.md

 ### Is that `#[inline]` right?

 Inlining is a trade-off between potential execution speed, compile time and code size.
+There's some discussion about it in [this PR to the `hashbrown` crate][hashbrown/pull/119].
+From the thread:

+> `#[inline]` is very different than simply just an inline hint.
+As I mentioned before, there's no equivalent in C++ for what `#[inline]` does.
+In debug mode rustc basically ignores `#[inline]`, pretending you didn't even write it.
+In release mode the compiler will, by default, codegen an `#[inline]` function into every single referencing codegen unit, and then it will also add `inlinehin`t.
+This means that if you have 16 CGUs and they all reference an item, every single one is getting the entire item's implementation inlined into it.

-You should add `#[inline]`:
+You can add `#[inline]`:

 - To public, small, non-generic functions.

-You shouldn’t need `#[inline]`:
+You shouldn't need `#[inline]`:

 - On methods that have any generics in scope.
-- On methods on traits that don’t have a default implementation.
+- On methods on traits that don't have a default implementation.

+`#[inline]` can always be introduced later, so if you're in doubt they can just be removed.

 #### What about `#[inline(always)]`?